Philadelphia Amputation Lawyer

 Free Consultation With a Philadelphia Amputation Attorney

 If you believe your amputation was prompted by negligence in a healthcare facility, seek qualified legal assistance as soon as possible.
 The strong team of medical malpractice attorneys at Rosenbaum & Associates have extensive experience in amputation injuries and can help you obtain the compensation you deserve by holding responsible parties accountable.
-Contact us online or call 1-800-7-LEGAL-7 at your earliest convenience to schedule a free legal consultation with a compassionate amputation lawyer in Philadelphia.
+Contact us online or call 1-888-664-6974 at your earliest convenience to schedule a free legal consultation with a compassionate amputation lawyer in Philadelphia.